 If God has made nature, it must have taken a long time to decorate Iceland.
 The country can easily be regarded as God’s own country and rightly do.
 Iceland is a diverse country with names you cannot pronounce if you are not comfy with the language.
 However, that hardly matters.
 The beauty of nature is so mesmerizing that you will never want to leave the country.
 If you are a first-timer, get ready to be enchanted by the grace of Iceland.
-There are a lot of things to do in Iceland.
+There are a lot of things to do in Icelandthings to do in Iceland.
 Let’s check out some of the top things to do in Iceland.

 Before we jump into the exciting parts, here are a few pro-tips.
 The summer months are July and August.
 Tourists are mostly seen during this time of the year.
 However, the tourists start coming in from June itself.
 During this time, Iceland sees a 24 hours daylight.
 Iceland remains warm till October.
 Most of the travelers choose summer for hiking, trekking, and other outdoor activities.